-If you’re starting from day one, try to make your neighbor feel welcome.
+If you’re starting from day one, find small ways to make your neighbor feel welcome.
 Moving is stressful and tiring and a nice gesture from a new neighbor feels good.
-Give them a friendly “Welcome to the neighborhood” note, deliver homemade baked goods (homemade from the bakery works too) or just walk over and introduce yourself.
-What I’m saying is find a way to say “Hi, we’re glad you’re here” and make an effort to get to know each other.
+Give them a friendly “Welcome to the neighborhood” note, deliver homemade baked goods (store bought baked goods work too) or just walk over and introduce yourself.
+Find a way to say “Hi, we’re glad you’re here” and make an effort to really get to know your new neighbors.

-If you see your neighbor outside, say hello and ask how they’re doing.
-You don’t need to be Mr. or Ms. Congeniality, but avoiding conversation at all costs is not pleasant and does not go unnoticed.
-Make an attempt to give a friendly wave here and there and ask your neighbor how they’re doing.
+Take opportunities to say hello and ask your neighbor how they're doing.
+There's no need to have a lengthy conversation or ask too many questions if it doesn't feel like they want to chat, but avoiding the chance to chat does not make you a pleasant neighbor and it does not go unnoticed.
+Make an attempt to give a friendly wave here and there and stay in touch.

-Your pet is undeniably cute and adorable, but it’s important to realize that your neighbors may have a very different view of your pets.
+Pets are cute and adorable to their owners, but it’s important to realize that your neighbors may have a very different view of your pets.
 Excessive barking is annoying, aggressive dogs are frightening and the “gift” your pet leaves in the yard near your neighbors fence leaves a certain undesirable smell.
 If you have pets, be mindful of their behavior and clean up after them.

-Warm weather calls for fun cookouts and outside get-togethers with friends.
-Give your neighbor a heads up if you’re planning to host a large party.
-Music can add the perfect ambiance, but be mindful of your volume and make sure you end the evening at a reasonable hour as to not disturb your neighbors or keep them awake.
+Warm weather calls for fun cookouts and outside get-togethers with friends but this can get noisy quickly.
+Give your neighbor a heads up if you’re planning to host a party.
+Better yet, if you have a good relationship, invite them over for the get-together.
+Music can add the perfect ambiance, but be mindful of your volume and make sure you end the evening at a reasonable hour so you don't disturb your neighbors or keep them awake.

-Keeping up with HGTV level curb appeal is not realistic, but be aware that you live in a neighborhood where your yard and home are in the direct line of sight of many people.
+While you don't need to keep your lawn in pristine condition, be aware that your yard and home are in the direct line of sight of many people.
+It's courteous to keep up with the maintenance of your yard.
 If it’s not garbage day, don’t leave your trash can on the curb.
 Unless it’s pick-up week, don’t leave large items to dispose of on your lawn.
 Also, take down your holiday décor within a reasonable amount of time, especially things that start to wither, like trees and wreaths.
-It’s not pleasant to watch your neighbor’s décor participate in the circle of life as they decay and rot.